KevinKelley/nanovg-rs/README.md

 This library comes with a couple examples:
 - very useful example called `demo-glutin`.
 If you want to make sure that nanovg is working on your system, clone and build this crate as shown above and run the command `cargo run --example demo-glutin --features="gl3"`.
 This should produce a window similar to that below.
-- a Clock, 'demo-clock', because who doesn't like clocks?
+- a clock example, 'demo-clock', because who doesn't like clocks?
 And I needed to get rotation transforms working.
 Run it with `cargo run --example demo-clock --features "gl3"`

 **Note** that when running the examples, the needed resources might not be found if you run it without a `cargo run --example` command.
 Thist is just a working-directory path issue.